C

 ~15-25%

-Variable fuel cost adjusted every 4 months — uncontrollable, but solar reduces its impact
+Variable fuel cost adjusted every 4 months — uncontrollable, but solar reduces its impact.
+Before installing, review which approvals a rooftop install needs before you start.

 Service Fee + 7% VAT